aklivity/zilla-docs/src/README.md

 #### For SSE Services

 - Gather metrics and telemetry data on traffic flowing out of an SSE service.
-- Add JWT-based client authentication with “Cotinous Authorization.”
-Zilla supports “Contious Authorization” which gracefully re-authorizes a client on an SSE server’s behalf, without abruptly terminating message streams.
+- Add JWT-based client authentication with [Continuous Authorization](https://www.aklivity.io/post/a-primer-on-server-sent-events-sse#:~:text=Securing%20SSE%20with%20aklivity%20Zilla).
+Zilla supports Continuous Authorization which gracefully re-authorizes a client on an SSE server’s behalf, without abruptly terminating message streams.

 #### For MQTT Services